 When people asked where I was going next, I told them Bantayan, then usually got a question about where that is or what there is to do there.
-I had no idea.
+I had no idea about either of those things.
 I just heard it was nice so I figured I would give it a shot.

 I had a vague idea of what there was to do there, but it didn’t help much.
 I mean, I barely knew how to get there.
 I was just hoping what I read was right and went for it.
 I’ll start with that.

 Getting to Bantayan from Malapascua was a shot in the dark for me.
 Good news though, I made it!
 First, you go out to the beach on Malapascua with your backpack and the boat drivers will flock to you.
 They will take you to Maya where you will get on a bus and tell them you need to go to Bogo.

 I was afraid I was going to miss my stop, but the bus will go to the Bogo terminal, so you don’t need to pay attention for a specific stop.
 Just tell the ticket guy where you need to go and they will most likely tell you when to get off.
 Then you wait for a bus to Hagnaya Port.
 It’s highly likely that people at the Bogo terminal will be asking where you’re going and tell you which bus to get on, which is super helpful.
 When in doubt, ask the drivers.